RomanTop/telcocustomerchurn/README.md

 ‘Electronic check’ group has 4 times bigger churn rate comparing to other groups.
 The second chart is showing that electronic check is not associated with high monthly charges by itself since we can see it covers all range from the lowest to the highest charges.
 Nevertheless, we do see a ’bubble’ at high monthly charges area.
 That likely means that customers who chose electronic check method of payment also tend to have services associated with higher charges like Fiber optic internet service.
 Anyway, what the issues are with ‘Electronic check’ method of payment is a subject of thorough investigation.

 ### Senior citizens
+Let us go back to demographic groups.
+Earlier it was figured out that Senior customers is a group with churn rate ~40% which is 1.5 times higher than the overall churn rate.
+Let us select senior customers only from the dataset and look at all parameters: